lisitsyna-anna/barber-shop/README.md

 - Online Booking: Easily book appointments online.
 Select your preferred date, time, and barber to schedule your visit.

+- Responsive Design: This website is designed with responsiveness in mind.
+It adapts to different screen sizes, ensuring a great user experience whether you're accessing it from a mobile device, tablet, or desktop computer.
+The mobile-first approach was used, prioritizing usability on smaller screens and enhancing it for larger ones.

 ## Technologies Used

 This website was built using the following technologies: